Work for Those Glutes

 - Hold for a count of five, release and repeat on the other side.

-Squats, both with and without dumbbells, give the glutes definition.
+Squats, both with and without dumbbells, give the glutes definition when positioned correctly.

-- Stand up straight with your feet slightly wider than hip distance apart and your hands at your sides.
+- Stand up straight with your feet slightly wider than hip distance apart.

 - Bend your knees, sink backwards as if you were about to sit in a chair behind you.